GluuFederation/docs-oxd-prod/docs/sources/index.md

 ## Introduction
 oxd exposes simple, static APIs web application developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).

-!!!
-Note
-    oxd 4.0.beta is available under the Apache2 open source license!
-[Learn more](4.x-intro.md)

 ## Architecture
 The oxd Linux package includes the `oxd-server` which is a simple REST application.